What, exactly, is social class?

 If only it were that easy!

 The old hereditary caste system divided people by rank and occupation, and typically, those with the highest incomes were also at the top of the social ladder.

-There are lots of people with money and no class (see opening paragraphs, above), just as there are lots of people with class but no money.
+There are lots of people with money and no class, just as there are lots of people with class but no money.

-It’s a combination of things, the four most prominent factors being:
+Social class a combination of things, the four most prominent factors being:

 Let’s look at these a little closer: